-In development are additional bridges over I-80 to the Bay Trail at Ashby Ave in Emeryville, the West Oakland Link bridge over 880 along W Grand Ave, and the Sabercat Trail bridge over 680 in Fremont, all of which are in the planning stages with construction timelines dependent on funding.
+In development are additional bridges over I-80 to the Bay Trail at Ashby Ave in Emeryville, the West Oakland Link bridge over 880 along W Grand Ave, and in Fremont both the Sabercat Trail bridge over 680 and the Innovation Bride over 880, all of which are in the planning stages with construction timelines dependent on funding.

 Three new bike/walk bridges along the Iron Horse Trail will take users up and over otherwise wide and imposing roadways.
-These include a bridge at Dublin Boulevard in Dublin, in construction now with expected completion in 2023, a bridge at Bollinger Canyon Road in San Ramon, expected to break ground in Spring 2023, and another bridge at Crow Canyon Road in San Ramon, to start construction in a future year.
+These include a bridge at Dublin Boulevard in Dublin, in construction now with expected completion in 2024, a bridge at Bollinger Canyon Road in San Ramon with construction through 2025, and another bridge at Crow Canyon Road in San Ramon, to start construction in a future year.